cloudforet-io/api-doc/notification/v1/notification.md

 > **POST** /notification/v1/notifications/push
 >

-> Push a new Notification directly.When a notification is created, it is propagated through the channel of the project to which the notification belongs, and if an internal channel or user channel is set, the notification is also propagated to the user.
+> Manually raises a Notification.
+A Notification is raised with a message to be sent using a valid specific Protocol, and data used for a specific Protocol such as a phone number.

 | Type | Message |
 | :--- | :--- |